olebole/irafdoc/doc/rv.filtpars.rst

   <dt><b>:update  filtpars</b></dt>
   <!-- Sec='TASK COLON COMMANDS' Level=0 Label='' Line=':update  filtpars' -->
   <dd>Update the pset with the current values of the filter parameters.
-  The argument <tt>"filtpars"</tt> must be present or else the command will default to the task parameters.
+  The argument <span style="font-family: monospace;">"filtpars"</span> must be present or else the command will default to the task parameters.
   </dd>
   </dl>